clicknium/clicknium-docs/doc/tutorial/recorder/settings.md

 ## Overview

-Support for setting up a shortcut key for image and UI locator capture.
+The shortcut key for image and UI locator capturing can be customized through this configuration.

 ## Setting Steps